gustavochotti/Emotion-Analysis-with-Naive-Bayes-and-TF-IDF/README.md

 python train_model.py
 ```
 - Replace `emotions.csv` with your own dataset file.
-- The trained model and vectorizer will be saved in the `pre-trained_models/` directory.
+- The trained model and vectorizer will be saved in the same directory.

 ### 2. Analyzing Emotions
 To predict emotions for new text using the pre-trained models: